-Candles produce crackling or popping sound when they burn because of two broad reasons.
-The first and most common reason is lack of care after relighting the candle of a mistake in the production.
+Candles produce crackling or popping sound when they burn because of two reasons.
+The first and most common reason is the lack of care after relighting the candle or a mistake in the production.

 The following are reasons why your candle makes a popping sound;

 One way to take care of your candles is by regularly checking and trimming the wick.
 A very tall wick will not only make your candle produce that popping noise when you burn it, but will also make it burn with smoke.